Observatory

 Public neuroscience and the temptation of overclaim

-A critique of how brain research is often presented in public, with attention to where real explanatory progress ends and metaphysical overreach begins.
+A critique of how brain research is presented in public, with attention to the point where real progress becomes a larger claim about what a person is.

 Forthcoming Essay